 Get ready for this awe-inspiring experience that doesn’t require you to stray too far from the bustling metropolis.

-With the Sydney Whale Watching Cruise with Breakfast or Lunch, you can do it all!
-Learn all about the whales’ migration aboard a comfortable vessel, witness a few whales in their natural habitat, and munch on your choice of breakfast or lunch.
+With the Sydney Whale Watching Cruise, you can do it all!
+Learn all about the whales’ migration aboard a comfortable vessel, see a few whales in their natural habitat, and munch on your choice of breakfast or lunch.

 Bring your friends and family, and get your cameras ready!